TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 <br>

-Then we create a new file `generate-test.php` and initialize the OpenAI client there:
+Then we create a new file, `generate-test.php` and initialize the OpenAI client there:

 ```php
 <?php